ahmedghanim7/ahmedghanim7/README.md

 -      Gmail: ahmedghanim317@gmail.com
 -      Whatsapp: +970597859389

-ABOUT ME
+- ABOUT ME:
-I am a Software engineer and Front-end developer, mainly working with ReactJS.
+- I am a Software engineer and Front-end developer, mainly working with ReactJS.
 I am working on developing, testing, and improving web apps with modern and popular technologies such as React, Redux, Material-UI, and more.
 Also, The Apps have an amazing responsive design, high performance, clean &